usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 multiple small writes especially on shared file systems (i.e. "perform more write bytes per write function call" {cite}`Paul2020`).
 In practice this could involve caching multiple field variables across multiple save steps and then writing to disk as a single data blob in an HDF5 file for example.
-This is a trade-off between IO efficiency and losing all the data if the job crashes without writing any useful data as well as simulation performance, memory usage and communication overhead when considering parallel simulations.
+Caching and chunking data writes is a trade-off between IO efficiency, data loss due to jobs crashing, simulation performance, memory usage and communication overhead for parallel jobs.
 Overall, it is essential that the IO part of a code is well profiled using different write configurations.
-The replicability of writes should also be tested by checking the hash of data based on parallel configurations and write frequencies.
+The replicability of writes should also be tested by checking the hash of data files while varying parallel configurations, write frequencies and data chunking strategies.
+I/O performance can be a major bottleneck for larger parallel simulations, but there are tools to help characterize I/O, see {cite}`Ather2024` for an overview.

 ### File formats